aronand/blender-data-to-dict/README.md

 **Note that as of now there are no plans to dump any of the 3D data.**

+## Disclaimer

+This tool is somewhat pointless, as you can [build bpy](https://docs.blender.org/api/current/info_advanced_blender_as_bpy.html) and access the contents of a file that way.
+This is more of a "just because" type of project, and though not tested, should theoretically also work if using bpy out of Blender.

 ## Planned output contents

 Each listed key will hold a dictionary where a corresponding data type's contents can be found using its name.
 In other words, using `json["objects"]["Cube"]` will give access to data equivalent to using `bpy.data.objects["Cube"]`.